 Compliance departments are well attuned to the potential penalties and risks of inappropriate gift-giving and entertainment, and are knowledgeable of the countries where the perception of bribery and corruption is pervasive.
 However, implementing an inflexible compliance approach based only on this information does not allow for professional evaluation of reasonableness and intent, and can lead to overly conservative policies that may hinder the company’s competitiveness in the market.
 As an example, in Korea, a well-connected individual (a desirable trait for a sales employee) may attend many weddings each year, where cash is widely considered the only traditionally-acceptable gift.
 Failing to provide a cash gift is commonly viewed as rude and may adversely impact relationships, which in turn could limit future business sales and opportunities.
 Thus, implementing a “no cash” gift policy could present a substantial challenge for operational personnel in Korea who may resort to paying cash gifts out of their own pocket or finding ways to circumvent controls or misclassify expenses.

-Another example is found in China, where many business professionals have ties to the Chinese government and may be viewed as “foreign government officials” under a broad interpretation of the FCPA.
+Another example is found in China, where many business professionals have ties to the Chinese government and may be viewed as “foreign government officials” under a broad interpretation of the Foreign Corrupt Practices Act of 1977 (FCPA).
 If a company’s policies restrict or prohibit gifts or entertainment for non-U.S. government officials, then that company’s personnel can be placed in difficult situations where they feel they have to choose between losing business and violating the company’s policies.

 Teaming yields culturally astute and effective compliance programs